zeozeozeo/qobs/README.md

 | `[-]`    | any character in the range listed in brackets | `[A-Z]*` matches files starting with capital letters    |
 | `[!]`    | any character not listed in the brackets      | `[!ABC]*` matches files that do not start with A,B or C |

+`target.cflags` (string): Compilation flags.
+This is optional and defaults to an empty string

 # Generators

 Qobs does not build your code by itself, it instead generates project files for other build systems such as [Ninja](https://ninja-build.org/).